minio/console/README.md

 	]
 }
 EOF
-$ mc admin policy add myminio mcsAdmin mcsAdmin.json
+$ mc admin policy add myminio consoleAdmin consoleAdmin.json
 ```

-3. Set the policy for the new `mcs` user
+3. Set the policy for the new `console` user

 ```
-$ mc admin policy set myminio mcsAdmin user=mcs
+$ mc admin policy set myminio consoleAdmin user=console
 ```

 ### Note
-Additionally, you can create policies to limit the privileges for `mcs` users, for example, if you want the user to only have access to dashboard, buckets, notifications and watch page, the policy should look like this:
+Additionally, you can create policies to limit the privileges for `console` users, for example, if you want the user to only have access to dashboard, buckets, notifications and watch page, the policy should look like this:
 ```
 {
 	"Version": "2012-10-17",